Suncor Energy: History

-2000–present

 In 2003, Suncor acquired a refinery and associated Phillips 66 gas stations in Commerce City, Colorado from ConocoPhillips.
 In 2005, Suncor acquired a second Commerce City refinery from Valero Energy.
 Suncor moved its retail brand from Phillips 66 to Shell from 2009 to 2013.
 Suncor added the Exxon and Mobil brands in Colorado and Wyoming in 2015.

 On March 23, 2009, Suncor announced its intent to acquire Petro-Canada.
 This merger created a company with a combined market capitalization of C$43.3 billion.
 On June 4, 2009, a 98% approval rate was reached by Suncor's shareholders for the acquisition of Petro-Canada and the Competition Bureau approved the merger on June 21, 2009.
 The merger with Canada's 11th largest company was completed on August 1, 2009 in a $21 billion deal to form the second-largest company in Canada (after Royal Bank of Canada) in terms of market capitalization.
 In December 2009, as a condition of the merger, Suncor sold 98 gas stations in Ontario to Husky Energy, consisting of 68 Sunoco-branded locations and 30 Petro-Canada-branded locations.

 In 2015 Suncor courted Canadian Oil Sands, the largest owner of the Syncrude project with 37% ownership (compared with Suncor's 12%), with proposals for acquisition and hostile takeover.
 In January 2016 they reached an agreement with Suncor acquiring COS for C$6.6 billion, raising its Syncrude ownership to 49%.

-On April 27, 2016, Suncor announced that it had reached a $937-million deal to acquire Murphy Oil's five-per-cent stake in the Syncrude project, growing its interest in Syncrude to nearly 54 per cent, making it the majority shareholder of the project.
+On April 27, 2016, Suncor announced that it had reached a $937-million deal to acquire Murphy Oil's 5% stake in the Syncrude project, growing its interest in Syncrude to nearly 54%, making it the majority shareholder of the project.
 In fall 2021, Suncor assumed operatorship of the Syncrude Joint Venture oil sands project in a bid to improve its performance.
 Suncor holds a majority stake in Syncrude with 58.74 per cent.

 In July 2022, president and CEO Mark Little resigned amid investor pressure and after a series of workplace deaths and safety incidents.
 Executive vice-president for downstream Kris Smith was named as interim CEO.

-On February 21, 2023, Suncor announced that former Imperial Oil Ltd. president and CEO Richard Kruger had been named its new chief executive officer after a months-long search.
-Kruger will replace interim Suncor CEO Kris Smith on April 3, 2023.
-Smith will assume the role of chief financial officer and executive vice-president of corporate development after Suncor's annual general meeting on May 9, 2023.
+On February 21, 2023, Suncor announced that former Imperial Oil Ltd. president and CEO Rich Kruger had been named its new chief executive officer after a months-long search.
+Kruger replaced interim Suncor CEO Kris Smith on April 3, 2023.
+Smith assumed the role of chief financial officer and executive vice-president of corporate development after Suncor's annual general meeting on May 9, 2023.

+June 2023 transactions with customers and suppliers were impaired due to a cyber attack.
+The company stated no customer information was stolen but some of the companies services, such as digital payment, crashed.

+In October 2023, Suncor Energy acquired TotalEnergies' Canadian operations for C$1.47 billion($1.07 billion).